Chadayamangalam Assembly constituency

-Chadayamangalam is a legislative assembly constituency in the southeast of Kollam district in Kerala, India.
-It is one among the evening assembly constituencies in the district.
-As of the 2021 assembly elections, the current MLA is J. Chinchu Rani of CPI.
+Chadayamangalam is the 122nd legislative assembly constituency in the southeast of Kollam district in Kerala, India.
+Chadayamangalam Assembly Constituency is a part of Kollam Lok Sabha Constituency, Kottarakkara Taluk, Punalur Taluk, Chadayamangalam Block Panchayat, Anchal Block Panchayat and the Punalur Revenue Division.
+It is one among the eleven assembly constituencies in the district.
+As of the 2026 assembly elections, the current MLA is M. M. Naseer of Indian National Congress.

-Structure
+Local self-governed segments

-As per the recent changes on Assembly constituency delimitations, Chadayamangalam Assembly constituency consists of Alayamon Panchayat in Punalur Taluk and Chadayamangalam, Chithara, Elamad, Ittiva, Kadakkal, Nilamel and Velinalloor Panchayats in Kottarakkara Taluk.
+Chadayamangalam Assembly constituency is composed of the following local self-governed segments.